Tokyo Bucket List 2021: 30 Top Things to Do

-The 10 billion yen worth restaurant is located in Shinjuku Kabukicho area, the biggest red light district in Tokyo often called “the districts never sleeps”.
-Out of hundreds of night-out spots within the area, the Robot Restaurant absolutely stands out as it’s totally unique, and something you can never find anywhere else on earth.
+The 10 billion yen worth restaurant/bar is located in Shinjuku Kabukicho area, the biggest red light district in Tokyo often called “the districts that never sleeps”.
+Out of hundreds of night-out spots and etertainments within the area, the Robot Restaurant absolutely stands out as it’s totally unique, and something you can never experience anywhere else on earth.

 ▶ Get Special Discount!!
 Book Robot Restaurant Tickets Now!!

-Tokyo has numbers of fancy restaurants and bars serving fine meals, but for more unique booze experience, Izakaya alleys (Yokocho) are better options.
+Tokyo has hundreds of thousands of fancy restaurants and bars serving fine and high-quality meals, but for more unique booze experience, Izakaya alley (Yokocho) is an amazing dining option.

-Izakaya is Japanese style bar/gastropub serving drink and usually Japanese food or snacks (at relatively cheap price usually).
+Izakaya is Japanese style bar/gastropub serving drinks and Japanese food or snacks (at relatively cheap price usually).
 Izakaya bars are especially popular among salary man and locals to hop in right after work for a couple of beers.
-Izakaya alleys are old fashioned, smokey narrow streets clammed by small Izakaya.
-Some of Izakara are very tiny and have only a few seats.
+Izakaya alleys are old fashioned, smokey narrow streets clammed by small Izakaya bars.
+Some of Izakaya are very tiny and have only a few seats.

-Sitting next to local and sipping a glass of Sake with authentic Japanese snacks could be a whole new experience for foreign tourists rather than dining at fabulous bars.
-There are some great Izakaya alleys and cool drinking districts in Tokyo such as Shinjuku, Shibuya and Ueno.
+Sitting next to local and sipping a glass of Sake with authentic Japanese dishes/snacks could be a whole new experience for foreign tourists rather than dining at high-end bars.
+There are several atomospheric Izakaya alleys and drinking districts in Tokyo such as Shinjuku, Shibuya and Ueno.